incendiarybean/isaac-achievement-hunter/README.md

 This command builds the React application and creates an exectuable built by Tauri.

 > **Requirements**: Rust and all NPM dependencies must be installed, including Windows Dev tools with C++ Development tools.

+### Generating Versions:

+When creating new app features, use semantic versioning:

+-   0.0.1 -> Minor patch
+-   0.1.0 -> Minor Update / Medium update
+-   1.0.0 -> Breaking feature / Major update

+Update the version in these places:

+-   ./package.json & npm install
+-   ./src-tauri/cargo.toml
+-   ./src-tauri/tauri.conf.json & npm build
+-   When releasing new versions onto GitHub, update [GitHub Gist.](#auto-updater)

+## Auto-Updater

+I-A-H uses Tauri's built in updater that grabs information from this [GitHub Gist.](https://gist.githubusercontent.com/incendiarybean/d3870a1b591ff30a9ea9f26f9a7e6b3c/raw/2c0a0feeb3615a94395d19d7c6cea3cf8a9f4359/iah-au.json)

+Whenever the Version is bumped in this Gist, the launcher will automatically pick up on the version changes and suggest the user upgrades the lastest version.